 In the context of closed queueing networks with infinite-server stations, several papers establish diffusion limits under heavy traffic conditions.
 Notably, \citet{Kogan_Lipster_Smorodinskii_1986}, \citet{Krichagina_1992}, and \citet{Kogan_Lipster_1993} analyze models with many single-server stations and a single infinite-server station.
 These papers have a single probability routing vector and use martingale methods to prove convergence.
 Our paper supplements this line of research by allowing an arbitrary number of infinite-server stations and a two-level probabilistic routing structure.
 (This enables more realistic modeling of origin-destination dynamics and heterogeneous travel times, which are important to service systems such as ride-hailing.)
 Our analysis also differs methodologically: we use a continuous mapping approach and establish existence, uniqueness, and continuity of a nonlinear regulator mapping---results that are not readily implied by existing work.
 To the best of our knowledge, this is the first paper to rigorously establish a diffusion limit for a closed queueing network with both multiple infinite-server stations and a two-level routing structure.
-Other papers have studied the asymptotic behavior of the stationary distribution of customers (specifically, the partition function) in closed queueing networks with multiple infinite-server stations and a single infinite-server station, including \citet{Birman_Kogan_1992} and \citet{Kogan_1992}.